The Early Years: 1927 - 1962

 Clara was a highly respected business woman who survived her business through the Great Depression and was actively involved in all aspects of her business, which included making piano deliveries.
 Ironically, her untimely death was the result of a traffic accident following a piano delivery in 1954.

-Ironically her untimely death was the result of a traffic accident following a delivery in 1954.
-Her son Louis took over the full time management of the business.
+Her son Louis was already involved in the business and took over the full-time management following the death of his mother.
 Louis was an outstanding businessman and continued the growth of the company.
-During Louis’ ownership of the company, we were selling everything from televisions, antennas, appliances, and of course musical instruments.
-Louis passed away in 1962.
+During Louis’ ownership, we were selling everything from televisions, antennas, appliances, and of course musical instruments.
+And in 1962, Louis passed away.

-Louis' sons, Bill and Glenn "Buzz", took over the management at that time, which started a new era for Tarpley Music.
-They continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
-They sold many of the original products from Fender, Gibson, Martin, and Hammond.
-The brothers being very successful in Pampa decided to open a store in nearby Perryton, Texas.
-They kept that store until 1964, when they had an opportunity to purchase Jenkins Music in Amarillo, Texas.
-Then in 1966 the Tolzien family approached them to buy their store in Amarillo, which they did.
+Louis' two sons, Bill and Glenn "Buz" took over the management of the music business at that time, which started a completely new era for Tarpley Music.
+Bill and Buz continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
+They sold many of the original products from Fender, Gibson, Martin, and Hammond Organs.

-During the 1990's David and John assumed the management of the company.
-In 1991, David created a complete sound and video installation division, Tarpley Media, that headquarters in the Lubbock location.
+During the 1990s, David and John assumed the management of the company.
+In 1991, David & Casey McGrew created a complete professional sound and video installation division, Tarpley Media, that headquarters in the Lubbock location.
 In 1995, a central warehouse and office complex was built in Amarillo, TX.
 David and John both moved to Amarillo to manage the company from there.
-In 1998, they added the fifth Tarpley location in Wichita Falls, Texas, which was in operation until 2007.
+In 1998, they added the fifth Tarpley location in Wichita Falls, Texas, which was in operation until mid-2007.
 In 2006, a new location was added in San Angelo, Texas.